Did you know that house sizes can have a major influence on lifestyle? It’s true.

 Larger homes require more electricity to light them and more energy to heat and cool them.

 Furthermore, larger homes encourage people to buy more things to fill the space.

 Thus, the increase in concerns over the environment has seen people buy and build smaller homes to lead more sustainable lives.

 Naturally, larger homes are more expensive to build and to buy than smaller houses are.

-As such, rapidly increasing house prices as well as an increase in the cost of labor and materials has seen smaller homes become a more attractive option.
+As such, rapidly increasing house prices, as well as an increase in the cost of labor and materials, have seen smaller homes become a more attractive option.